elotroalex/caridischo2024/_caridischo/cds82.md

 language: English
 creators: Kaiama L. Glover, Laurent Dubois
 stewards: Barnard College
-blurb_orig: The “In All My Dreams” book club, held from October 2019 to February 2020 was an informal gathering of readers interested in discovering or exploring Haitian culture through the prism of one of Haiti’s most important works of literary fiction.
+blurb_orig: The &quot;In All My Dreams&quot; book club, held from October 2019 to
+  February 2020 was an informal gathering of readers interested in discovering or exploring Haitian culture through the prism of one of Haiti’s most important works of literary fiction.
 blurb_en: The &quot;In All My Dreams&quot; book club, held from October 2019 to February 2020 was an informal gathering of readers interested in discovering or exploring Haitian culture through the prism of one of Haiti’s most important works of literary